 What You Need to Know About Renting Boom Trucks

-There are different types of boom trucks used in various industries, but all boom truck cranes have three essential characteristics:
+There are different types of boom trucks used in various industries, but boom trucks typically contain most or all of these components:

-- A flatbed on the boom truck is typical for transporting materials to and from job sites or areas within a job site.
+- A flatbed on the boom truck is typical for transporting materials to and from job sites or areas within a job sit

 What Is a Boom Truck Used For?

 Boom trucks are great for lift jobs under 40 tons and are a practical choice for contractors due to their maneuverability.
-Boom trucks drive like regular trucks, making them more manageable than other types of cranes.
-They can also travel down freeways at reasonable speeds, unlike other types of cranes.
+Boom trucks drive like regular trucks, making them more manageable than other types of cranes and they can travel down freeways at reasonable speeds.

 The use of boom trucks is widespread in a variety of industries, from building and construction to tree trimming services and utility companies.
 Some examples of how boom trucks are used in these industries: